licit-lab/vrt_analysis/README.md

 This code aims to reproduce the results in the paper

- Lanaud, E et al. First Observations about Response Times and Connectivity in a Vehicles Platooning Experiment.
+*Lanaud, E et al. (2021).
+First Observations about Response Times and Connectivity in a Vehicles Platooning Experiment.
+Transportation Findings*

 Please find the corresponding paper [here](https://findingspress.org/article/21190-first-observations-about-response-times-and-connectivity-in-a-vehicles-platooning-experiment)